JetBrains/intellij-sdk-docs/basics/virtual_file_system.md

 > You may need to filter out events that aren't relevant to your task (e.g., via [`ProjectFileIndex.isInContent()`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/ProjectFileIndex.java)).

 VFS events are sent both before and after each change, and you can access the old contents of the file in the before event.
-Note that events caused by a refresh are sent after the changes have already occurred on disk - so when you process the `beforeFileDeletion` event, for example, the file has already been deleted from disk.
+Note that events caused by a refresh are sent after the changes have already occurred on disk.
+So when you process the `beforeFileDeletion` event, for example, the file has already been deleted from disk.
 However, it is still present in the VFS snapshot, and you can access its last contents using the VFS API.

 Note that a refresh operation fires events only for changes in files that have been loaded in the snapshot.